 International Airport – Prague

-Prague is well connected with major cities through Euro Rail and Airlines.
+How to Reach Historical Prague – This beautiful city is well connected with major cities through Euro Rail and Airlines.
 Within Prague city transport system is well managed and one can travel through trams, ferries, metros, and buses very conveniently.
 People of Prague are welcoming and friendly.

 Do not cross Pedestrian Signal when RED because if caught then 1000CZK fine is there.